telos-collaboration/fundamental_Wilson_fermion_analysis_2026/README.md

 # Vector meson scattering in Sp(4) gauge theory—Analysis workflow

-The workflow in this repository performs the analyses presented in the paper
+The workflow in this repository performs the analysis presented in the paper

 ## Requirements